univention/univention-corporate-server/doc/developer-reference/repositories.rst

 :samp:`{NAME}` stands for the component's name:

 :samp:`repository/online/component/{NAME}/server`
-   The repository server on which the components are available.
+   The repository server absolute URL on which the components are available.
 If this variable is not set, the server from |UCSUCRV| :envvar:`repository/online/server` is used.